vestrel00/contacts-android/docs/entities/about-contact-lookup-key.md

       Contact row.
 Unlinking will result in the original Contacts prior to linking to have different IDs in the Contacts table because the previously deleted row IDs cannot be reused.

-Unlike the Contact ID, the lookup key is the same across devices (for contacts that are associated with an Account and are synced).
+Unlike the Contact ID, the lookup key's components (it can be more than one if there are more than one constituent RawContact) is the same across devices (for contacts that are associated with an Account and are synced).
 The lookup key points to a person entity rather than just a row in a table.
 It is the unique identifier used by local and remote sync adapters to identify an aggregate contact.

 > ℹ️ Actually, it seems like the Contact lookup key is a reference to a RawContact (or all of its
 > constituent RawContacts).
 RawContacts have a reference to the parent Contact via the Contact ID.
 > Similarly, the parent Contact has a reference to all of its constituent RawContacts via the
 > lookup key.

 Note that RawContacts do not have a lookup key.
 It is exclusive to Contacts.
+However, RawContacts associated with an Account that have a SyncAdapter typically have a non-null value in the `ContactsContract.SyncColumns.SOURCE_ID` column, which is typically used as a component in the parent Contact's lookup key.

+> ⚠️Setting the RawContact's `SOURCE_ID` to a different value will change the lookup key of the
+> parent Contact, which may break existing shortcuts!

 ## When to use Contact lookup key vs Contact ID?